homer6/mutable/README.md

 Mutable allows you to make schema migrations (schema mutations), data mutations (data migrations), and other mutations in a clean and modern way.

-Mutable is designed to work with kubernetes and works with postgres, mongodb, redis, and can support other datastores.
+Mutable is designed to work with kubernetes and works with postgres, mongodb, mysql, and can support other datastores upon request.